Cloud RDP – Remote Desktop Scenario Using VPS to Access Cloud Servers

-Often businesses that set up clouds want to use remote desktop protocol (RDP) to access the server from a PC or other device.
+Businesses that set up clouds often want to use remote desktop protocol (RDP) to access the server from a PC or other device.
 This tactic allows them to interact with the Windows operating system installed on the VPS.
 The speed and security with which remote connection can be accomplished are enhanced using a cloud service from a trusted provider.

 We have occasionally discussed RDP on our blog.
 RDP is an advantage of the control offered with a cloud.
 When you use a cloud for web hosting, you have full root access to your server, enabling you to monitor and make changes from anywhere using technologies such as RDP or secure shell (SSH) tunneling.
 The degree of access afforded by a cloud renders it possible to install applications and perform other tasks that would be off-limits in a standard public cloud scenario.

-Our knowledgebase also explores the topic and the issue of SSH vs. RDP.
+Our knowledge base also explores the topic and the issue of SSH vs. RDP.
 Users sometimes are unsure which protocol is best for server access.
 RDP is the standard for Windows environments, and SSH works well for Linux environments.
-It’s also good to know that in order to access a Windows server using RDP, the server has to be configured to allow remote connections.
-If you are having difficulty with your server, simply adjust the settings in your cloud’s control panel.
+It’s also good to know that to access a Windows server using RDP, the server must be configured to allow remote connections.
+If you have difficulty with your server, adjust the settings in your cloud’s control panel.

 Although we have covered the topic of the remote desktop protocol previously in a general way, we also find it’s helpful to look at technologies using specific scenarios.
 One of our new customers was concerned about RDP capabilities when initially discussing options for cloud server hosting.
 His interaction with one of our hosting consultants is presented below, followed by further information on the capabilities of RDP.